Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_harpoon_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_harpoon_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_harpoon_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_harpoon_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_harpoon_timer_ - Default: 3 - Time between being given harpoons.\
 _randomat_harpoon_strip_ - Default: 1 - The event strips your other weapons.\
 _randomat_harpoon_weaponid_ - Default: ttt_m9k_harpoon - Id of the weapon given.